 Job prospects Early Childhood Educator Assistant in Alberta

-Job opportunities for Early childhood educators and assistants (NOC 4214) are fair in Alberta over the next 3 years.
+Job opportunities for Early childhood educators and assistants (NOC 4214) are good in Alberta over the next 3 years.
 These job prospects are also applicable to people working as an early childhood educator assistant.

 Job opportunities in Alberta

 The employment outlook will be good for Early childhood educators and assistants (NOC 4214) in Alberta for the 2021-2023 period.

 - Employment growth will lead to several new positions.

 - Several positions will become available due to retirements.

 - There are a moderate number of unemployed workers with recent experience in this occupation.